Yuriy-Svetlov/live-html-validator/documentation/examples/nodejs/1/README.md

 **2.** Go to the directory with `index.html` and place all files in the root directory of your web server.

-run the command in console:
+Run the command in console:

 ```shell
 npm install